touchlab/SKIE/README.md

 IMPORTANT: SKIE is not publicly released.

-SKIE is a compiler plugin that generates Swift code wrappers for Objective-C headers provided by the Kotlin compiler.
-The goal is to improve interop between Kotlin and Swift.
+SKIE is a compiler plugin whose goal is to improve interop between Kotlin and Swift.

 SKIE is under heavy development and is far from being stable.
 Certainly do not use it in any production project.